gutabeshu/gutaabeshu.github.io/personal_website/1_cv.md

 ## RESEARCH EXPERIENCE
 - **Graduate Research Assistant                                                                                                                (Aug.
 2018 – May 2022)**
- - *Department of Civil and Environmental Engineering, University of Houston, USA*
-   - Theoretical analysis: Developed a new conceptual model for competition between vegetation and subsurface runoff  and a  functional relationship between water balance and vegetation productivity
+  - *Department of Civil and Environmental Engineering, University of Houston, USA* -Theoretical analysis: Developed a new conceptual model for competition between vegetation and subsurface runoff  and a  functional relationship between water balance and vegetation productivity
-   - Modeling: Developed lumped/distributed water management modules for Xanthos, MOSART-sediment input datasets for the contiguous US
+   -Modeling: Developed lumped/distributed water management modules for Xanthos, MOSART-sediment input datasets for the contiguous US
-   - Machine learning: Developed a machine learning approach for predicting median bed sediment.
+   -Machine learning: Developed a machine learning approach for predicting median bed sediment.

 - **Graduate Research & Teaching Assistant                                                                                           (Jan.
 2017-Aug.
 2018)**
   - *Department of Land Resources and Environmental Sciences, Montana State University, USA -Theoretical analysis: Analyzed underlying hydrological process and mechanisms for hysteresis patterns emerging between catchment wetting and GPP, Early developments of Horton index conceptual method and a supply-based vegetation water use efficiency at catchment scale
    -Modeling: Updated MOSART-water global flow directions for the Caspian Sea and Gulf of Mexico for use in the DOE E3SM coupled model, developed a procedure for  global reservoirs georeferencing and downstream dependent grid delineation